cardano-foundation/developer-portal/docs/integrate-cardano/listening-for-payments-cli.md

 Now let's get our hands dirty and see how we can implement something like this in actual code.

 :::note
-In this section, We will use the path `$HOME/receive-ada-sample` to store all the related files as an example, please replace it with the directory you have choosen to store the files.
+In this section, we will use the path `$HOME/receive-ada-sample` to store all the related files as an example, please replace it with the directory you have choosen to store the files.
-All the code examples in this article assumes that you will save all the source-code-files under the root of this directory.
+All the code examples in this article assume that you will save all the source-code-files under the root of this directory.
 :::

 ### Generate keys and request tAda

-First, lets create a directory to store our sample project:
+First, let's create a directory to store our sample project:

 ```bash
 mkdir -p $HOME/receive-ada-sample/keys